googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/gke.md

 * tags: Defines the tags that will be attached to new nodes in the cluster.
 This is to grant access through ports via the firewall created in the next step.
 * scopes: Defines the Oauth scopes required by the nodes.
 * num-nodes: The number of nodes to be created in each of the cluster's zones.
 Default: 4.
 Depending on the needs of your game, this parameter should be adjusted.
-* no-enable-autoupgrade: Disable automatic upgrades for nodes to reduce the likelihood of in-use games being disrupted.
-* enable-image-streaming: Use [Image streaming](https://cloud.google.com/kubernetes-engine/docs/how-to/image-streaming) to pull container images, which leads to significant improvements in initialization times.
-[Limitations](https://cloud.google.com/kubernetes-engine/docs/how-to/image-streaming#limitations) apply to enable this feature.
+* no-enable-autoupgrade: Disable automatic upgrades for nodes to reduce the likelihood of in-use games being disrupted. {{% feature publishVersion="1.27.0" %}}* enable-image-streaming: Use [Image streaming](https://cloud.google.com/kubernetes-engine/docs/how-to/image-streaming) to pull container images, which leads to significant improvements in initialization times.
+[Limitations](https://cloud.google.com/kubernetes-engine/docs/how-to/image-streaming#limitations) apply to enable this feature. {{% /feature %}}
 * machine-type: The type of machine to use for nodes.
 Default: e2-standard-4.
 Depending on the needs of your game, you may wish to [have smaller or larger machines](https://cloud.google.com/compute/docs/machine-types).

 ### (Optional) Creating a dedicated node pool